 But before you go out and buy one of these record players let’s look at the most important features, this way you’ll know exactly what to expect and how to get the most out of your record player.

 This self-contained record player has a 3 speed transmission so it will play at 33, 45 and 78 RPM.
 And it can handle 7″, 10″ and 12″ records.
 There’s a 45 adapter included for playing your 45’s.

-Unfortunately Crosley didn’t include a pitch control function for fine tuning speed, which would be a nice to have feature in future upgrades of the Collegiate.
+Unfortunately, Crosley didn’t include a pitch control function for fine-tuning speed, which would be a nice to have featured in future upgrades of the Collegiate.

 The record player is almost completely manually operated.
 So you’ll have to cue the tonearm at the beginning of the record.
 This is a handy feature for cueing specific tracks but users with a less than steady hand might find this a drawback.

-The unit does have an auto stop function which means once the final track is finished the motor will stop turning the platter.
-This is great if you have a habit of falling asleep while playing music, since it reduces the wear on you vinyl.
+The unit does have an auto-stop function which means once the final track is finished the motor will stop turning the platter.
+This is great if you have a habit of falling asleep while playing music since it reduces the wear on your vinyl.

 Cartridge and Stylus

 Almost all self-contained record players come with cheap ceramic cartridges that can be very heavy on your vinyl records.